Tapping into the Power of Machine Learning and AI on AWS

 Powering this unprecedented worldwide growth is the emergence of new technologies that far surpass the capabilities of existing systems when it comes to aggregating data, integration and analysis, and scalability.

-In recent years, Amazon Web Services has reorganized its entire business structure and product offering around AI and ML solutions, and with good reason too.
+In recent years, Amazon Web Services has reorganized its entire business structure and product offering around AI and ML solutions.

 “Amazon provides quite a broad set of services for Machine Learning for solving different types of problems,” says Alexander.